 My ex felt that paying rent wasn’t his top priority-it’s why he’s an ex.
 I made sure the rent, and then all of the other bills, were paid in our joint house before I did anything else.
 I worked overtime to cover fun money for myself, which usually got spent on his share of the rent when he didn’t give it to me.
 Fun times!

-What are your renting rules?
+Do you agree with my renting rules?
 Have I missed any?